 - Seizures

-What to Do If Someone You Love is Abusing Benzodiazepines
+Is Someone You Love Abusing Benzodiazepines?

 Benzodiazepines help countless people cope with anxiety and panic disorders, but they also cause harmful side effects such as fatigue, impaired coordination, cognitive problems like confusion, memory issues, difficulty learning, and confusion; respiratory depression, digestive issues, mood swings, altered vision, and more.
 They are also highly addictive, even when taken as directed by a doctor.

 If someone you care about is regularly abusing Benzodiazepines, you may want to intervene.
 This is especially pertinent if they have had health problems due to their use, and are still in denial about their addiction.
-Try to have an open, and honest conversation about their addiction.
-Listen, and keep an open mind, as many are afraid to talk about their addiction due to the stigma that surrounds it.

 For help in approaching someone about their addiction, speak to a doctor or addiction treatment specialist.
-They can help you set up an intervention, or find a local treatment center.
+They can help you set up an intervention or find a local treatment center.

-Which Treatment Options are Available for Benzodiazepine Addiction?
+Treatment Options for Benzodiazepine Addiction

-Medical detox in a facility that provides 24/7 monitoring and treatment is advisable for anyone attempting to detox from benzodiazepines, as there is no way to know for certain if a particular patient will experience benzodiazepine withdrawal syndrome.
-Withdrawal tends to be most severe for patients who are detoxing from short-acting benzos or high doses of benzos, as well as patients who mixed their pills with other substances such as opiates or alcohol, although anyone could potentially suffer extreme withdrawal reactions.
+Withdrawal tends to be most severe for patients who are detoxing from short-acting benzos or high doses of benzos, as well as patients who mixed their pills with other substances such as opiates or alcohol.
 Both the effects and withdrawal reactions of benzos are extremely variable from person to person.

 Benzo Detox Program